tovine/ElevatorJNIWrapper/README.md

 - `libcomedi` (for controlling elevator hardware, debian package: `libcomedi-dev`)
 - `gcc` (and optionally `make`)
 - Parts of the C elevator interface driver provided for the course (can be found at https://github.com/TTK4145/Project)
-  -> From the 'simulator_2/client' directory, get the following files:
+  - From the 'simulator_2/client' directory, get the following files:
-     - con_load.h
+     - `con_load.h`
-     - elev.h
+     - `elev.h`
-     - elev.c
+     - `elev.c`
-  -> From the 'driver' directory, get everything except for `Makefile`, `main.c`, and the `elev` files (we got the version with simulator support instead, remember?).
+  - From the 'driver' directory, get everything except for `Makefile`, `main.c`, and the `elev` files (we got the version with simulator support instead, remember?).

 And of course a recent JDK (I built it using OpenJDK 7, any newer versions or Oracle JDK should also work), plus Maven if you decide to use that.

-(*) Technically you don't *have* to use the Native Utils, but then you would need to install the library into the system - I prefer everything to be included in one JAR so you can just deploy that one file to the target and start it up.
+_(\*) Technically you don't **need** to use the Native Utils, but then you would need to install the library into the system - I prefer everything to be included in one JAR so you can just deploy that one file to the target and start it up._

 Setting up/compiling the the project:
 =====================================